osome-iu/botometer-python/README.md

 Behind the scenes, this uses the BotOrNot's HTTP endpoint as illustrated in [this notebook](http://truthy.indiana.edu/botornot/http-api.html).

+## Help
+You probably want to have a look at [Troubleshooting & FAQ](/truthy/botornot-python/wiki/Troubleshooting-&-FAQ) in the wiki.
+Please feel free to suggest and/or contribute improvements to that page.

 ## Quickstart
 From your command shell, run